EOC Coordinator Manual

 3. Maximum reimbursement is $150.00

-7. Applications must be submitted to the executive team for approval
+1. Must be submitted to the executive team for approval, prior to attending the training.

 • Event Data Policy: When an event is posted to the EOC database, the data becomes club property and is there for the benefit of all club volunteers and members.
 Volunteers are expected to freely share event data and specifications.
 HOWEVER, a volunteer should never copy and post an event for the same day IF the event is in draft mode without checking with the owner of the original event to see if they're planning on posting for that day.